 A. Evaluation of Students

 Students enroll at Gettysburg on condition that they will abide by and support the College’s academic honor system.
 Thus, they have the responsibility to adhere to all parts of the Honor Code and to foster its application by other students of the College, and they have the right to exercise its privileges.
-Details of the Honor Code's operation are found in the booklet issued annually by the Honor Commission and on the Office of Academic Advising website.
+Details about the Honor Code are found on the Honor Commission’s area on the Office of Academic Advising website.